 The Department of Health and Human Services required the OPTN to develop living donor guidelines and policies in 2006.
-Find policies that impact living donors at optn.transplant.hrsa.gov (Policy & bylaws > Policies).
-You also can submit your feedback on current policy proposals at optn.transplant.hrsa.gov (Policy & bylaws > Public comment).
+Find policies that impact living donors on OPTN’s Policies page.
+You also can submit your feedback on current policy proposals on the Public Comment page.

 Acronyms and terms

-Colonoscopy - an examination of the colon using a flexible fiber-optic instrument inserted through the rectum.
+Colonoscopy - An examination of the colon using a flexible fiber-optic device inserted through the rectum.

-Prostate - a gland that surrounds the urethra, the tube through which urine passes out of the body.
+Prostate - A gland in men that surrounds the urethra, the tube through which urine passes out of the body.

 Types of living organ donors

 Compatible donor - A person whose blood and tissue type and other medical factors match with the recipient.

 Deceased donor - A person who has been declared dead by brain death or cardiac death and whose organs are healthy enough to be used for organ transplant.

 Incompatible donor - A person whose blood type or other medical factors do not match with the recipient.
 An incompatible donor may still be able to donate through exchange programs (kidney paired donation) or incompatible transplantation programs.